tmobile/monarch/README.md

 diego-cells.
 - `service-whitelist`: List of service types which should be ignored.
 These must be the names displayed in the cf-cli marketplace.
+- `quantum`: The quantum to use when configuring qdisc perturbance.
+The recommended `6000` should work without issue.

 Sample config.yml or `cfg` values for Chaos Toolkit.